cortex-js/compute-engine/src/README.md

 - a [JSON string](https://tools.ietf.org/html/rfc7159#section-7) that starts and ends with **U+0027 APOSTROPHE** : **`'`**.

-String can contain any valid Unicode characters (codepoints in the
+Strings can contain any character represented by a Unicode scalar value (in the
 \[0...0x10FFFF\] range, except for \[0xD800...0xDFFF\]), but the following characters must be escaped as indicated: